denoland/manual/examples/os_signals.md

 const sig = signal("SIGUSR1", "SIGINT");

-// Add a timeout to prevent process existing immediately. setTimeout(() => {}, 5000);
+// Add a timeout to prevent process exiting immediately. setTimeout(() => {}, 5000);

 for await (const _ of sig) {